snapscript/snap/README.md

 Snap is an optionally typed scripting language for the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) and is compatible with all Android variants such as [Dalvik](https://en.wikipedia.org/wiki/Dalvik_(software)) and [ART](https://en.wikipedia.org/wiki/Android_Runtime).
 The learning curve is small for anyone with experience of Java, JavaScript, or a similar imperative  language.
-It has excellent integration with the host platform, and can do whatever can be done with Java and much more.
+It has excellent integration with the host platform and can leverage the vibrant ecosystem of the JVM without excessive boilerplate.

 The language is ideal for embedding in to an existing application, and is a fraction of the size of similar languages for the Java platform.
 In addition to embedding it can be run as a standalone